colinmeinke/colinmeinke/posts/tracking-travel-costs-offline.md

 ### This is my pain point

-And if it's my pain point, then it's other peoples too.
+And if it's my pain point, then it's other people's too.
 People travel with budgets and need to stick to those budgets.
 Digital nomads need to weigh up how cost effective a location is to live and work.
 And I'm not the only person crazy enough